Download the Student Rights and Responsibilities Handbook

 Only approved activities may qualify for service-learning credit.
 Students must complete the student verification form to receive credit.
 Talk to your child’s Professional School Counselor or the school-based Service-Learning Coordinator assigned to the school.

-Students shall be considered in attendance while instruction takes place face to face; on a Prince George’s County Public Schools online campus; or other times when participating in school-sponsored activities during the school day, and when that participation is approved by the Chief Executive Officer (CEO), the school principal or any person duly authorized by the CEO or principal.
+Students shall be considered in attendance while instruction takes place face to face; on a Prince George’s County Public Schools online campus; or other times when participating in school-sponsored activities during the school day, and when that participation is approved by the Superintendent, the school principal or any person duly authorized by the Superintendent or principal.

 Face to face – students attend classes in the school buildings.